OntimizeWeb/docs/_docs/15-service.md

 export class MyModule { }
 ```

-Once the service is included in the providers, an instance of it will be available in the module, so you can configure the components for using it.
-For this, configure the `service-type` attribute in the component like in the example below.
+Once the service is included in the providers of your module, an instance of it will be available in the module, so you can configure the components for using it.
+For this, configure the `service-type` attribute in the component with the value of the `provide` attribute indicated in the previous step.
+Check the example below.

 ```html
 <o-table attr="starships" entity="starships" columns="name;model;manufacturer;starship_class;crew;passengers"